The top instant or pre-approved business credit cards

 - Other fees: Credit cards usually come with extra added fees.
 These fees can vary from credit card to credit card, but some common ones include foreign transaction fees, balance-transfer fees, late-payment fees, and returned-check fees.
 Be sure you understand and agree to the fees you’ll be charged before you apply.

 If you have to use your personal credit score to apply for an instant approval credit card, you might end up damaging your credit in the long run.
 If your business becomes insolvent and can’t cover its obligations, you’ll personally be on the hook for any debt that’s owed, so it’s usually better to keep your personal finances separate.

 Banks and lenders are going to make sure that you pay back your debts, so always be careful when it comes to risking your personal financial stability in order to access capital for your company.

 Limited credit limits

-A hassle-free corporate card application
+Ramp: a corporate card with hassle-free application

 - Unlimited cardholders: Get free access to all the employee cards you need.